neilgee/genesischild/readme.txt

-This is a basic started template for Genesis Child Theme
+This is a basic starter template for Genesis Child Theme to be used with the Genesis Framework.

-17th March
-Added into functions.php scripts and styles register & enqueue

-Google Fonts
-FontAwesome
-Placeholder.js
-Responsive Menu

-Added in JS folder

-placeholder.js
-responsive.js

-Added in style.css

-responsive menu CSS
+This child theme is declaring support for HTML5, viewport, footer widgets and a number of javascripts and CSS styles.

+Place this theme in your WordPress installation "/wp-content/themes/" and activate in WordPress Dashboard